Purico complex: Human use

+The inhabitants of Toconao viewed Alitar as a protective mountain (Note: A protective mountain is a religious concept like an apu; such mountains received offers in the form of sacrifices.).
 Purico has been quarried for building materials, and many buildings in San Pedro de Atacama were built from rocks quarried there.
 As of 1984, Alitar was under investigation as a potential source of geothermal power.
 Two sulfur deposits occur at Purico, the first southeast of Cerro Toco and the second at Alitar.
+The Cerro Toco deposit was mined during the 20th century under often bad working conditions which were noted by the regional press, and as recently as 1993, sulfur was mined on Purico and transported by truck to San Pedro de Atacama where it was processed.
 The Purico deposit in 1968 was estimated to feature 4 million tons of caliche with a grade of 50%, while the Alitar deposit in that year amounted to 1.5 million tons of caliche with a grade of 60%.
-In the 1950s and as recently as 1993, sulfur was mined on Purico and transported by truck to San Pedro de Atacama where it was processed.
 In 1993, production of sulfur amounted to 200 t/month.
+A mining camp exists a few kilometres from Cerro Toco.

 The Purico complex is the site of a number of astronomical observatories, including but not limited to the Llano de Chajnantor Observatory and the Atacama Large Millimeter Array, and an atmospheric observatory that is among the highest in the world.
 In 1998, the Cerro Chascón Science Preserve was established on Purico, which among other things disallows mining in the area of the preserve.
 This Science Preserve covers most of the Purico complex.